Memelite70/AI-inthesky/README.md

 <h1>This is <a href="https://pl0s.itch.io/ai-in-the-sky" target="_blank">AI in the Sky by pl0s</a></h1>
 This version of the game swaps out aiintheskywebgl900p.data.gz with a file:// url.
 See the full version <a href="https://replit.com/@gamespotreplit/AI-In-The-Sky?v=1" target="_blank">here</a>.
+See the original game <a href="https://html-classic.itch.zone/html/4373321/aiintheskywebgl900p/index.html" target="_blank">here</a>.